-NetTap: This is a program we have constructed that allows you to exchange packets1 directly with a remote server rather than depending on a client program like a mail program or a web browser.
+NetTap: This is a program we have constructed that allows you to exchange packets directly with a remote server rather than depending on a client program like a mail program or a web browser.
+After having seen the packets the Apple Mail program uses to communicate with a mail server, you will use this program to communicate with the mail server directly.